-Magdalena Parlinska-Wojtan is an associate professor at the Center for Microelectronics & Nanotechnology and the head of the Facility for Electron Microscopy & Sample Preparation in the Center of Innovation and Knowledge Transfer at the University of Rzeszów since 2012.
-She completed her PhD in 2002 at EPFL (Ecole Polytechnique Fédérale de Lausanne) in Switzerland in the Institute of Physics of Complex Materials, followed by a 2.5 year post-doc in the same Institute.
-She was a postgraduate researcher and electron microscopy expert at Empa Materials Science in Dübendorf, Switzerland.
-Her current research interests are focussed in materials science by electron microscopy, in particular the influence of the atomic-level structure at interfaces in multilayered and nanocomposite coatings based on Me-N on hardness and oxidation resistance.
-Her particular interests are focussed on nanoindetation and nano scratching induced deformation damages in coatings, semiconductors and metals studied by TEM.
-She is the author and co-author of over 30 publications, over 250 citations, h-factor 10 and has presented 13 talks at international conferences including being a chairman.
-In 2007 and 2008 she was the organizer of Symposium J&H ̏Microscopy & Spectroscopy Techniques in Advanced Materials Characterization̋ and ̏Crossing Frontiers in Designing of Bio-Inspired Materials –A Novel Breakthrough in Material Science̋ at the E-MRS Fall Meetings 2007 and 2008 in Warsaw, Poland, and a guest editor in "Micron" for publishing the Symposium J Proceedings.
+Magdalena Parlinska-Wojtan is an Associate Professor at the Center for Microelectronics & Nanotechnology and the Head of the Facility for Electron Microscopy & Sample Preparation in the Center of Innovation and Knowledge Transfer at the University of Rzeszów since 2012.
+She completed her Ph.D. degree in 2002 at EPFL (Ecole Polytechnique Fédérale de Lausanne) in Switzerland in the Institute of Physics of Complex Materials, followed by a 2.5-year postdoc in the same institute.
+She was a Postgraduate Researcher and electron microscopy Expert at Empa Materials Science in Dübendorf, Switzerland.
+Her current research interests are focussed on materials science by electron microscopy, in particular the influence of the atomic-level structure at interfaces in multilayered and nanocomposite coatings based on Me-N on hardness and oxidation resistance.
+Her particular interests are focussed on nanoindentation and nanoscratching-induced deformation damages in coatings, semiconductors, and metals studied by TEM.
+She is the author and coauthor of over 30 publications, over 250 citations, and h-factor 10 and has presented 13 talks at international conferences including being a Chairman.
+In 2007 and 2008, she was the Organizer of Symposium J&H ̏Microscopy & Spectroscopy Techniques in Advanced Materials Characterization̋ and ̏Crossing Frontiers in Designing of Bio-Inspired Materials –A Novel Breakthrough in Material Science̋ at the E-MRS Fall Meetings 2007 and 2008 in Warsaw, Poland, and a Guest Editor in "Micron" for publishing the Symposium J Proceedings.

-Biography Updated on 16 April 2013
+Biography Updated on 29 May 2013